 No one knows for sure when the dart history first came into being.
 One theory is that soldiers who grew bored during the lulls between battles wanted something to do, so during this downtime the soldiers would throw short spears or arrows at the end of upturned wine barrels.
-As the game evolved over time, designated targets would be placed on the board, the cork on the wine barrel being the bull's-eye for instance; and the bull's-eye is still called the cork up to this day.
+As the game evolved over time, designated targets would be placed on the board, the cork on the wine barrel being the bull's-eye for instance; and the bull's-eye is still called the cork darts historyup to this day.
 This eventually led to the use of tree slices being used as boards.
 The rings in the tree made for perfect scoring and targets.
 As these tree rings started to crack over time, this further split the board into more sections and is believed to be how the spider on modern dartboards came into being.
 As winter came along the game evolved into a more indoor friendly game; this is when shorter darts and standard rules were adopted.

 For the American readers out there, it is said that dart history came to the new world on the Mayflower.
 Darts in America didn't really become popular until the late nineteenth century when immigrants from England came over and brought the game with them.
 In fact the game of darts that we know today originated in English pubs hundreds of years ago and is still called English darts by many when referring to the modern day game of darts.